 With Renekton, Gangplank and Aatrox banned, Bwip was out of his signature picks.
 Fnatic resorted to picking Shen in the top lane for more of that global presence, hoping their macro game would make up for the lower damage potential.

 This plan backfired because they didn't count on Wunder piggybacking Shen's ultimate and Teleport with Akali's Shuriken Flip.
-The results were hilarious but also detrimental to Fnatic who simply could not deal with Wunder's rampant ninja.
+The were hilarious but also detrimental to Fnatic who simply could not deal with Wunder's rampant ninja.

 It seems that Fnatic's mental stamina had completely drained by this point and the first-ever best of five series that went to the fifth match in LEC had one broken team and one that showed no signs of stopping.

 As you may have guessed from the tone of that sentence, G2 absolutely dominated the final match and for the sake of well being of Fnatic's fans we will not go into much detail.
 It's enough to say the final score on the board was 27-7 and it wrapped up in 20 minutes.